dojoengine/book/src/cairo/hello-dojo.md

 }
 ```

-Awesome, now let's work with subscription to get real-time updates.
-Let's clean up your workspace on GraphiQL IDE and input the following subscription.
+Awesome, now let's work with subscriptions to get real-time updates.
+Let's clean up your workspace on the GraphiQL IDE and input the following subscription:

 ```json
 subscription {